Twisted (co)homology of non-orientable Weyl semimetals: Extensions

 Incidentally, the exclusion of the TRIM from these cohomology groups ensures that they are once again completely equivalent to equivariant cohomology on $\TT^3\setminus\text{TRIM}$, so that the sequence above may also be conceptualised in those terms.

 Explicit calculation of this sequence is somewhat more involved than in the previously discussed cases, since $M\setminus\text{TRIM}$ is non-compact and does not immediately admit a cell structure.
 To remedy this, a deformation retraction can be performed onto a suitable 2-skeleton; that is, the eight holes corresponding to the TRIM can be ``grown'' while maintaining the correct boundary identifications, until only a set of intersecting two-dimensional surfaces remains.
-This results in a complicated cell structure, on which the necessary cellular homology calculations are aided by computational tools such as the Smith normal form~\cite{Peltier2005}.
+This process is illustrated in Fig.~\ref{fig:inversion_calculation}.
+The resulting cell structure is fairly complicated, and the necessary cellular homology calculations are aided by computational tools such as the Smith normal form~\cite{Peltier2005}.
 Going through these calculations yields the following explicit expression for the Mayer--Vietoris sequence in Eq.~\eqref{eq:inversion-MV}:

 where $r$ denotes the number of Weyl points in the fundamental domain, i.e.\ the number of symmetric pairs of Weyl nodes on the torus.

 The sequence in Eq.~\eqref{eq:inversion-MV-explicit} has one feature which immediately stands out: the total charge group appearing on the right is now the trivial zero group, whereas this group is $\ZZ$ on the basic torus and $\ZZ_2$ on each non-orientable Brillouin zone discussed previously.
 Physically, this means that the notion of charge cancellation is completely absent on the fundamental domain -- here, the total chirality can take on any value.
 Intuitively speaking, this relates to the fact that the system admits configurations such as those illustrated in Fig.~\ref{fig:inversion_Dirac-strings}(b), where the fundamental domain hosts a single Weyl point of unit charge.
 It should be emphasised that the lack of charge cancellation on the fundamental domain is not an indication of any physical anomalies, just as in the case of $\KS$.
 Instead, it should be understood in terms of the Weyl points being related to their own charge cancelling partner through the symmetry.